getsentry/sentry-docs/src/collections/_documentation/development/server/environment.md

 ## JavaScript

-We use [volta](https://github.com/volta-cli/volta) to install and manage the version of Node.ks that Sentry requires.
+We use [volta](https://github.com/volta-cli/volta) to install and manage the version of Node.js that Sentry requires.
 To install Volta run:

 ```bash
 curl https://get.volta.sh | bash